State of AI Media Generation

 215

 FLUX.2 [flex] jumps from 16th in generation to 4th in editing.
-Alibaba’s Qwen Image Edit 2511 has by far the most editing battles of any model (546, more than double the next closest) with a 56.2% win rate.
-It’s the editing workhorse.
-Generation skill doesn’t predict editing skill.
+Alibaba's Qwen Image Edit 2511 is the editing workhorse with a 56.2% win rate; notable given that the corresponding generation model, Qwen Image 2512, sits all the way down at #18 on the text-to-image leaderboard.
+Generation skill doesn't predict editing skill.
 Treat them as separate decisions.

 Organization rankings